atlassian/react-beautiful-dnd/docs/patterns/multi-drag.md

 - Only toggle selection if the user is using the [`primaryButton`](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent/button) (`event.button === 0`)
 - Prevent the default action on the `click` as you are using it for selection (it is only useful to call `event.preventDefault()` for [selection clearing](TODO)).

-#### `onKeyUp` event handler
+#### Keyboard event handler

+- When the user presses **enter** toggle the selection of the item
-- Attach an `onKeyUp` handler to your *drag handle* or `Draggable`.
-You could apply a `onKeyDown` but if you are applying it to a *drag handle* you will need to monkey patch the `DragHandleProvided > onKeyDown` event.
+- **Option 1**: Attach an `onKeyDown` handler to your *drag handle* or `Draggable`.
+You will need to monkey patch the `DragHandleProvided > onKeyDown` keyboard handler.
+- **Option 2**: Attach an `onKeyUp` handler to your *drag hanlde*.
+Then you will not need to monkey patch the `onKeyDown` handler.
+However, `keyup` events will not have their default action prevented so you will not be able to check `event.defaultPrevented` to see if the keypress was used for a drag.
+If you are only using the **enter** key in your event handler then you should be fine as that is not used as a part of dragging.
-- Prevent the default action on the `onKeyUp` if you are toggling selection as you are using it for selection
+- Prevent the default action on the `keydown` / `keyup` event if you are toggling selection as you are using it for selection as you want to opt out of the standard browser behaviour and also provide a clue that this event has been used.

 #### Toggle selection behaviour